0xideas/sequifier-archive/README.md

 ```console
 pip install sequifier
 ```
-2. create a new project folder (at a path referred to as PROJECT PATH later) and a "configs" subfolder
+2. create a new project folder (at a path referred to as `PROJECT PATH` later) and a "configs" subfolder
-3. copy default configs from repository for preprocessing, training and inference and name them preprocess.yaml, train.yaml and infer.yaml
+3. copy default configs from repository for preprocessing, training and inference and name them `preprocess.yaml`, `train.yaml` and `infer.yaml`
 4. adapt preprocess config to take the path to the data you want to preprocess
 5. run
 ```console
 sequifier --preprocess --config_path=[PROJECT PATH]/configs/preprocess.yaml --project_path=[PROJECT PATH]
 ```
 6. the preprocessing step outputs a "data driven config" at `[PROJECT PATH]/configs/ddconfigs/[FILE NAME]`.
-It contains the number of classes found in the data, a map of classes to indices and the location of train, validation and test splits of data.
-Adapt the dd_config parameter in train.yaml and infer.yaml in to the path [PROJECT PATH]/configs/ddconfigs/[FILE NAME]
+It contains the number of classes found in the data, a map of classes to indices and the oaths to train, validation and test splits of data.
+Adapt the dd_config parameter in train.yaml and infer.yaml in to the path `[PROJECT PATH]/configs/ddconfigs/[FILE NAME]`
 7. run
 ```console
 sequifier --train --on-preprocessed --config_path=[PROJECT PATH]/configs/train.yaml --project_path=[PROJECT PATH]